BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 #> 9 Toilet
 ```

-### Contingency table
+### Frequency table

-If you want to see how many times each value of activity occurs in the data, you can create a contingency table using the `count()` function.
+If you want to see how many times each value of activity occurs in the data, you can create a frequency table using the `count()` function.
 Again, the data object is the first argument and the variable name is the second argument.

 ```r